 No known common gem treatments.

-- Canada: Thetford Mines and Asbestos, Quebec, produce magnificent, prismatic crystals, the only sources of facetable pectolite.
-Twinned crystals up to 5" long, colors range from white to pale blue-green.
+In Canada, the Thetford Mines and Asbestos, Quebec produce magnificent, prismatic crystals.
+Indeed, these are the only sources of transparent, facetable pectolite, yielding twinned crystals up to 5" long in colors ranging from white to pale blue-green.

-- Czech Republic; Japan; Morocco; Russia; Scotland; Sweden; South Africa.
+- Czech Republic; Greenland (manganiferous material); Japan; Morocco; Russia; South Africa; Sweden; Scotland, United Kingdom.

 Lapidaries have cut cabochons up to a few inches from dense, massive, or fibrous material.
-Small, faceted gems mined in 1973 from Asbestos, Quebec range in size up about 3 carats.
-Only a few stones have been faceted.
+Small, faceted gems mined in 1973 from Asbestos, Quebec range in size up about 3 carats, but only a few stones have been faceted.